karinatimm/slack-chat-react-app/README.md

 **node -v**
 **npm -v**

-- Clone the Hexlet Chat app repository:
+- Clone the Slack Chat app repository:

 Navigate to your desired directory and clone the repository from GitHub using the following command: